 I met Trish exactly 6 years ago at the Arts Club in London.
 A friend of mine was a huge fan and she really wanted to say hello.
 I walked up to Trish's table and told her my friend was a massive fan and we would love to speak to her.
 I didn't know who [...]

-An afternoon with Michael McCarty
+INTERVIEW with Michael McCarty

 For as long as I can remember, I have loved a party and there is no better party than a great restaurant alive with conversation, clinking glasses, smooth service and delicious food..
 Michael is an enigmatic personality.
 He is what restaurateurs should be like - warm, welcoming and with a presence that all guests recognise. [...]